 The focus on the security features makes it a little or too obsessed with the criterion.
 This is the reason why there are no office styled apps or other app synchronization options.
 Sharing your files and documents with your colleagues and other collaborators a little difficult.
 In fact, that would bring us to explain the lack of collaboration and similar other options on the tool.

 Moreover, enhanced focus on the security and privacy features would make it even more difficult to have access to your files on multiple devices.
 The security functionality and the focus on it would be evident all through the system as you would notice it as you keep using it.

 You face warnings for every one of your actions if they tend to be a threat to privacy and security.
-For instance, if you leave the app logged in all the time, you will be warned of the consequences of the privacy concerns.
+For instance, if you leave the app logged in all the time, you will be warned of the consequences of privacy concerns.

 The basic free account will come with a 2 GB storage option, which is quite paltry when compared to the most other competitors here.
-Moreover, this storage comes with an expiration of 60 days unless you upgrade to Pro version.
+Moreover, this storage comes with an expiration of 60 days unless you upgrade to the Pro version.

 - High-end security and privacy.

 - A good number of native clients and apps for multiple platforms.